Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Super-Linear Mixture-of-Experts

 With $H_i$ denoting the $i$-column of $H$.
 By incorporating spectral structure into the gating process and combining this with a diverse set of linear experts, Super-Linear is able to efficiently adapt to a variety of temporal phenomena, balancing model simplicity with strong empirical performance.

 \paragraph{Training Mechanism.} Super-Linear adopts a two-stage training framework, illustrated in Fig.~\ref{fig:training_stages}: \emph{Stage 1: Frequency expert pre-training.} Each expert is trained independently on data aligned with its designated fundamental frequency $\hat{\omega}_i$.
 To expose each expert to diverse temporal patterns, we apply extensive resampling augmentations using linear interpolation.
 Unlike prior work focused on dataset diversity, our emphasis is on \emph{frequency abundance}, capturing a broad range of frequency instances rather than dataset heterogeneity.
-We thus select a subset of datasets from Monash~\cite{godahewa2021monash} and PEMS~\cite{liu2022scinet} that provide sufficient sequence length for downsampling.
+We thus select a subset of datasets from Monash~\cite{godahewa2021monash} and PEMS~\cite{liu2022scinet} that provide sufficient sequence length for downsampling, specifically, datasets with a total sequence length above $5,000$ timesteps.
 Full details on dataset selection and resampling are provided in App.~\ref{app:datasets}.

 \emph{Stage 2: MoE router training.} After pre-training, we freeze the frequency expert weights and proceed to train the MoE router jointly with the complementary expert layers.
 During this stage, only the router (gating mechanism) and the lightweight complementary layers are updated.
 These complementary layers are specifically designed to refine predictions by capturing residual patterns not handled by the frequency experts.
 The router learns to dynamically select the most suitable expert based on the input signal characteristics.
 This stage supports either in-domain downstream tasks or pre-training on multi-frequency datasets to enable zero-shot generalization.